gerritgr/LumPyQest/README.md

 * the generated Python script
 * the clustering as .csv file
 * the dynamcis as .pdf and .csv
-* a visualization of the clustering and the initial distribution
+* a visualization of the clustering and the initial distribution (only useful in 2d)

 When the heuristic is used to determine cluster number, all intermediate steps are stored.